-Brooke: It does sound good.
-(Laughter) It’s so—
+Brooke: With – it does sound good.
+It’s so easy…

 Brooke: And they don’t have the capacity to do that.

-Brooke: –I had to go back and renew and just retrain myself on, what is God’s heart toward obedience?
+Brooke: So, I had to go back and renew and just retrain myself on, what is God’s heart toward obedience?
 How does God treat me when I’m not obedient?
-What does He expect from me and what developmental stage are my children in?
+What does He expect from me, and what developmental stage are my children in?
 And what can I realistically expect from them?

-Jim: –with you and through that relationship, you become more obedient.
-So, obedience is not the first thing.
-It’s actually the love of God—
+Jim: …With you, and through that relationship, you’ve become more obedient.
+So, it’s not – obedience is not the first thing.
+It’s actually the love of God…